split()

 @1

-Split string into two parts by the first d found.
+Split string into two parts at the position of the first d found

 @b